libopenstorage/openstorage/README.md

 # libos
-libos is an implementation of the Lib Open Storage specification
+libopenstorage is an implementation of the Lib Open Storage specification

 ### Building: